ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0004_Risk_and_Hazard_Management.md

 3. The associated risk for each hazardous situation is estimated using available information or data.
 Risk estimation is based on assigning Severity and Probability to a given hazard.
 Severity and Probability are defined below.

-4. For each identified risk, these questions are asked and the results are documented:

-    A. What is the severity of this risk?
+4. For each identified risk, the qustion:  "What is the severity of this risk? is documented.

-### Risk Acceptability
+## Risk Acceptability

-1. Risk levels 1, 2 and 3: Further risk reduction will be assessed.
+1. Risk values 1, 2 and 3: Further risk reduction will be assessed.
 Once this risk has been reduced as far as possible, this risk is acceptable for users to continue using MDN software with these residual risks.
 For known risks that may have potential fixes or mitigations, the potential fix or mitigation should be documented so that it can be considered relative to future work during future prioritization.

-2. Risk levels 4 through 11: Risk reductions must be considered and a mitigation plan must be documented and put in place.
+2. Risk value 4 through 11: Risk reductions must be considered and a mitigation plan must be documented and put in place.
 Once these risks have been reduced as far as possible, these risks are considered acceptable.

-3. Risk levels 12 through 25: These risks must be reduced.
+3. Risk values 12 through 25: These risks must be reduced.
 The work must be prioritized and addressed ahead of other work on the same feature area.
 A mitigation plan must be documented and put in place.
 A communication plan to users must be documented and implemented.
 Prior to product release, risk must be reduced to an acceptable level or a Risk/Benefit analysis must be performed prior to product release for human use.
 If the medical benefits outweigh the overall residual risk, then the overall residual risk can be judged acceptable.

-### Risk Evaluation
+## Risk Evaluation

 1. For each identified hazardous situation, MDN will decide whether the risk can be further reduced.
 Any requirement for risk reduction, or if none is required, is recorded in the risk analysis.